 Elam: Oh yeah.

 Elam: I think I’ll accept that we’re radical in context, Dean.
-Uh, because there was a time when not owning black people was a radical idea.
+Because there was a time when not owning black people was a radical idea.

 Audience Member: Sure.

 Elam: And, so, in that context we are certainly radical.
 But, we are science-based.
 We do sort of like facts.
-Um, we like to approach things from a good, moral platform.
+We like to approach things from a good, moral platform.
 We don’t advocate for the reduction of anybody’s rights at all.
-Uh, don’t support that.
-Uh, as a matter of fact, um, uh, there, you would be surprised at what you see people get booted for at AVfM.
-Any hint of racism, any hint of homophobia, any hint of any kind of discriminatory attitude toward populations of people, uh, for any reason, it’s bye bye time.
+Don’t support that.
+As a matter of fact, there, you would be surprised at what you see people get booted for at AVfM.
+Any hint of racism, any hint of homophobia, any hint of any kind of discriminatory attitude toward populations of people for any reason, it’s bye bye time.

 Now, you won’t hear them mention that when they write an article about me in Buzzfeed, they’ll be too busy doing something else.
-Uh, but we’re very moderate in that way.
-So yes, I think we’re radical but we’re only radical because the times we, we are living in are so incredibly retarded.
+But we’re very moderate in that way.
+So yes, I think we’re radical but we’re only radical because the times we are living in are so incredibly retarded.